 Mr. K is a 65 year old retired high school teacher who has bad arthritis in his knees and his hips.
-He used to be very active and athletic when he was young but has been severely limited by joint pain in the last three years.
+He used to be very active and athletic when he was young but had been severely limited by joint pain in the last three years.
 He had tried several different medications in the past with only minimal relief.

 In the ICU, I treated the patient after consulting with a specialist who specializes in conditions like bleeding ulcer in the gastrointestinal tract.
 We checked his blood count and he was severely anemic from the bleeding.
 We transfused a total of six units of blood.
-We started him on a IV medication to help prevent further bleeding.
-After his blood pressure became stable, he had an upper endoscopy done.
+We started him on an IV medication to help prevent further bleeding.
+After his blood pressure stabilized, he had an upper endoscopy done.
 It was a thin long tube with camera.
 They passed it down his mouth into his stomach to see what exactly was going on inside the stomach.
 They found two separate patches of bleeding ulcer.
 They stopped the bleeding.

 He felt better the next day and remained stable.

 In this patient, the bleeding ulcer was caused by the arthritis medication.
 A class of medication very useful in treating arthritis and other painful conditions called NSAIDs(non-steroidal anti-inflammatory drugs) are known to cause bleeding ulcers in some patients.
 It is very hard to predict who might develop the bleeding ulcer.
 Once a patient has developed bleeding ulcer after taking this class of medicine, they should not take those medications again.
-Common examples of NSAIDs that can cause bleeding ulcer are ibuprofen, naproxen, indomethacin and several other medications in the same class.
+Common examples of NSAIDs that can cause bleeding ulcers are ibuprofen, naproxen, indomethacin and several other medications in the same class.

 I hope the story of Mr K helped you understand more about bleeding ulcer symptoms.